-HCCA Healthcare Compliance Essentials Workshops Copyright © 2022 by Health Care Compliance Association.
+HCCA Healthcare Compliance Essentials Workshops Copyright © 2025 by Health Care Compliance Association.
 All rights reserved.
 Any third-party logos provided herein is owned by such third parties and is used by permission herein.
 This presentation may not be reproduced or shared in any form without the express written permission of the Health Care Compliance Association.

-Remember the Seven "Core" Elements of a Compliance Program
+Seven Elements of a Compliance Program Review